rafalp/misago_docker/README.md

 Because templates are stored in process memory once loaded, you will need to run `./appctl rebuild` to rebulid Misago container and make it load your template instead of default.

-### Sticking a fork into a repo
+### Sticking a fork into the repo

-If you are familiar with Python/Django applications or Docker images involved and wish to customize your setup further, please feel free to branch off/fork the repo - it's simple enough that merging eventual changes from upstream shouldn't be much of an issue.
+If you are familiar with Python/Django applications or Docker images involved and wish to customise your setup further, please feel free to branch off/fork the repo - it's simple enough that merging eventual changes from upstream shouldn't be much of an issue.

 Directories